Croatian, Za vise informacija na hrvatskom jeziku, molimo kontaktirajte Tamaru, email@example.com

 Hotels and B&Bs

-(14-11-11) This one has to be the Huis van Sinterklaas , which is where the good man sets up house in Leiden for the duration.
-It's open every afternoon from the 20th to the 4th (even on Sundays and Mondays), with all sorts of Sint-related activities (think knutsel-ing!) for you and your small child, assisted by a legion of Piets and - though there can be a queue - of course by the great man himself.
+The Huis van Sinterklaas is where the good man sets up house in Leiden for the duration.
+It's open every afternoon from late November up to the 4 th -5 th , even on Sundays and Mondays, with all sorts of Sint-related activities (think knutsel-ing!) for you and your small child, assisted by a legion of Piets and - though there can be a queue - of course by the great man himself.
 This is (deservedly) popular and can be crowded, but is enormous fun for the children.
 All laid on by the council for free.

-(13/9/11) The Theehuis in the Leidse Hout is one of those low-key pleasures which make living here so nice.
+The Theehuis in the Leidse Hout is one of those low-key pleasures which make living here so nice.
 It's a small café with outdoor and indoor seating, with good food and very slow service, but this isn't actually much of a disadvantage because there is a playground right next to the café where the children can play / wander around to look at the animals - there is a deer park next door.
 There are also picnic seats and tables where you can bring your own food should you wish, and the rest of the Leidse Hout is a great place to wander and play.
-I pick wild garlic there in spring to make pesto with.
+I pick wild garlic there in spring for making pesto.

-(30-10-11) The Netherlands was slow with its anti-smoking legislation in cafés and restaurants - 2007, as I recall - which gave the option of the library or not much else for where to stop for a snack break with small children.
-Fortunately, Vooraf en Toe and its sister Café Macchiato (both on the Botermarkt, where the market is on Weds/Sat, near Dille and Kamille and the Kijkshop) were foresighted enough to go non-smoking long before it was mandatory.
-They are friendly, warm little cafés with excellent coffee (try their latte macchiato ) and delicious cakes and simple meals (soups and sandwiches), nearly all home-made.
+The Netherlands was slow with its anti-smoking legislation in cafés and restaurants - 2007, as I recall - which gave the option of the library or not much else for where to stop for a snack break with small children.
+Fortunately, Vooraf en Toe was foresighted enough to go non-smoking long before it was mandatory.
+It remains a friendly, warm little café and arts venue – do check the posters and advertisements by the entrance - with excellent coffee (try their latte macchiato) and delicious cakes and simple meals (soups and sandwiches), nearly all home-made.
 More than that, their staff are charming and child-focused, and it's a pleasure to go there with smalls.
-Note, though, that both locations are small and not great for manoeuvring bulky buggies through (although it can be done!).
+Note, though, that it's small and not great for manoeuvring bulky buggies through (although it can be done!).

 Oegstgeest Family Life